earthly/website/blog/_posts/2023-06-20-bazel-query.md

     Learn all you need to know about Bazel queries in this article.
 Discover how Bazel queries can help you analyze your project's build graph, optimize build performance, and debug builds.
 last_modified_at: 2023-07-19
 ---
-**This article teaches you how to master Bazel queries.
-If you appreciate Bazel's consistent builds, discover how Earthly's containerized build automation enhances them.
-[Learn more about Earthly and Bazel](/).**
+**This article explains how to perform Bazel queries.
+Earthly enhances Bazel's reproducible builds with containerized CI/CD workflows.
+[Check it out](/).**

 [Bazel](https://earthly.dev/blog/bazel-build/) is a build system that streamlines repetitive tasks to ensure build consistency.
 Thanks to features such as scalability, multilanguage platform support, [caching](https://earthly.dev/blog/bazel-build-with-caching/), remote executions, and Bazel queries, developers can use Bazel to reproduce deterministic builds and tests for their projects.